 Sponsored Popular Items

-Jet-skiing from Radazul in Tenerife USD 156 Best deals for Jet-skiing from Radazul in Tenerife.
-You’ll be skimming across the surface of the Atlantic Ocean on this jet-skiing adventure with five routes to choose from.
+Tenerife Jet-Skiing from Radazul – Option 1 Jet-skiing from Radazul in Tenerife USD 156 adds movement, scenery and a more active element to the itinerary.
+Jet-skiing from Radazul in Tenerife USD 156: experience overview You’ll be skimming across the surface of the Atlantic Ocean on this jet-skiing adventure with five routes to choose from.
 Each trip starts from Radazul Marina on Tenerife's west coast and offers the chance to stop for a swim along the way.
-Stick to the nearby bay of El Rosario for a shorter self-guided outing, or if you want to explore further down the coast with your instructor you could choose the Candelaria or Malpaís de Güímar tour, where you’ll get views of the Barranco Hondo's cliffs while riding the waves. …
+Stick to the nearby bay of El Rosario for a shorter self-guided outing, or if you want to explore further down the coast with your instructor you could choose the Candelaria…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.